 More Non-Native Plants at San Onofre Bluffs Beach

-We also saw a few non-native species thriving as well; such as the invasive tamarisk (Tamarix ramosissima) which is originally from the arid regions of Eurasia and Africa.
+We also saw a few non-native species thriving, such as the invasive tamarisk (Tamarix ramosissima), originally from the arid regions of Eurasia and Africa.

 The tamarisk thrives in inhospitable places, such as here right next to the ocean waterline.

-As we continue on our walk, we come upon the common yellow woodsorrel also known as sourgrass which is also a non-native species.
+As we continue on our walk, we come upon the common yellow woodsorrel known as sourgrass, a non-native species.